 On average, women raise less funds compared to men but it’s made female founders more capital-efficient.
 SoGal Ventures co-founder, Elizabeth Galbut says, “underrepresented founders are used to thinking about risk in an intelligent way.
 They are constantly thinking about ways to protect themselves from worst-case scenarios”.*

-A European Investment Bank Advisory Report released in June this year also reveals that women-led businesses attract more investment at later stages than their male counterparts.
+A European Investment Bank Advisory Report released in 202 also reveals that women-led businesses attract more investment at later stages than their male counterparts.
 Plus, they outperform when it comes to average revenues and are more likely to hire female entrepreneurs*.

 When is the right time to fundraise?